Are you looking for GOAT baseball card investments? Look no further than the best Mike Trout cards.

-Such is the legacy of Mike Trout, it’s hard to choose one specific RC from the list.
+Such is the legacy of Mike Trout, it’s hard to choose one specific RC from the list as the best investment.
 They all have the potential to make money over the next decade, especially if you view the cards as a long-term investment option.
 Either of the top two would be our pick, depending on your budget.

-Taking up the mantle from Derek Jeter, Trout is one of the greatest players of all-time, with a collection of rookie cards which rival almost any athlete.
-Fans are also looking forward to seeing Trout with a star-studded Angels team after he only appeared in 36 games in 2021.
+Taking up the mantle from Derek Jeter, Trout is one of the greatest players of all-time.
+After all, he has a collection of rookie cards which rival almost any athlete.

 We’re big on Trout cards, and aim to add a few RCs to our collection over the coming year.
 The slight lull could lead to great prices, so we’re keeping tabs on the situation.